-Students study eight texts - three drama, one of which must be Shakespeare, three poetry, and two novels.
-We currently look at the poetry of Rossetti and students are most likely to study the figurative delights of Sylvia Plath and the poetry of Ted Hughes.
-Our Shakespeare play is the tragic tale of daughters betraying their father and making him mad: King Lear while the paired drama texts are likely to be John Webster's macabre tragedy Duchess of Malfi and Tennessee Williams' stormy and passionate A Streetcar Named Desire.
-The non-exam assessment is the most exciting part of the course offering the freedom to compare texts of our choosing and permitting students to write about aspects of the texts, which particularly interest them.
-In lessons, students will be encouraged to discuss and debate their interpretations, while experiencing a full gamut of teaching styles, to aid them in moulding their own theories.
-Those who enjoy history, are captivated by the psychological workings of the human mind, or simply relish the "detective" work involved in deconstructing a piece of writing to discover a writer's hidden meaning, will all relish this course.
+Students study a broad range of texts.
+This will include two drama texts, which are likely to be Shakespeare's 'Othello' and John Webster's 'The Duchess of Malfi'.
+Students will also be expected to study an anthology of essays relating to Shakespeare to inform their analysis.
+Along with an anthology of modern poetry, students will also study a named poet, for example the works if Christina Rossetti.
+Our prose study for examination will be based on genre.
+For example, we may choose to study the genre of Crime and Detection with the novels selected as "the Cutting Season' by Attica Locke and 'Lady Audley's Secret' by Mary Elizabeth Braddon.
+The non-exam assessment is the most exciting part of the course offering the freedom to compare texts we know our students will love and permitting students to write about aspects of the texts, which particularly interest them.
+In lessons, students will be encouraged to discuss and debate their interpretations.
+Those who enjoy literature, are captivated by the psychological workings of the human mind, or simply relish the "detective" work involved in deconstructing a piece of writing to discover a writer's hidden meaning, will all relish this course.

-Unit 1: Poetry (open book - clean copy, written examination, 2 hours - 30% of A Level) Unit 2: Drama (closed book, written examination - 2 hours - 30% of A Level) Unit 3: Unseen Texts (written examination, 2 hours - 20% of A Level) Unit 4: Prose Study (Non-exam assessment - 20% of A Level)
+Unit 1: Drama (open book - clean copy, written examination, 2 hours 15 minutes - 30% of A Level) Unit 2: Prose (open book - clean copy, written examination - 1 hour 15 minutes - 20% of A Level) Unit 3: Poetry (open book - clean copy, written examination, 2 hours and 15 minutes - 30% of A Level) Unit 4: Prose Study (Non-exam assessment - 20% of A Level)